-This week, Swim Smooth Coach Julian Nagi takes on another much debated question in swimming, whether you should perform drills when you swim.
-Over to Julian:
+This week, Swim Smooth Coach Julian Nagi takes on another much debated question in swimming, whether you should perform drills when you swim:

 Recently I've read a whole host of swimming articles written by coaches and professional triathletes on whether there is value in doing drills in the pool.
 Without question opinions vary on the subject ranging from the believers to the non-believers and others somewhere in the middle.
 Another thing constantly under scrutiny is what percentage of your swimming should be given over to doing drills in the first place.
 I've also read some coaches completely dismissing certain swimming fundamentals completely out of hand.